 Probiotic lemonade recipe

-This probiotic lemonade recipe is the perfect refreshment.
-It offers a gut-friendly twist on the traditional glass of lemonade.
-We love this as an afternoon thirst quencher, or as a tasty alternative to alcohol in the evenings.
+Looking to quench your thirst?
+Our probiotic lemonade recipe offers the perfect refreshment for warmer days.
+What’s more, you’ll also enjoy a gut-friendly twist, with the addition of probiotics.
+Enjoy at an afternoon picnic, or as a tasty alternative to alcohol in the evenings.

 Lemons bring a zesty freshness to this drink.
-It’s a wonderfully refreshing and healthy option to replace cans of drink that are often full of sugar and sweetener.
-Not only does it taste great, it’s full of vitamin C too.
-One lemon contains over half of your recommended daily intake for the vitamin.
+Not only do they taste great, these citrus fruits are teeming with vitamin C. One lemon contains over half of your recommended daily intake.